Cisco DevNet: History

 DevNet holds developer events around the world, including the DevNet Zone at Cisco Live.

 DevNet held its first DevNet Create developer conference aimed at an application developer and DevOps audience in San Francisco in May 2017.
 Guy Kawasaki spoke about "The Art of Innovation" during DevNet Create 2018.
 DevNet Create 2019 returns to the Computer History Museum in Mountain View, California April 24–25, 2019.

 Site Components

 DevNet has several components that help developers learn how to code and work with Cisco APIs.

 API Guides and Documentation

 Cisco DevNet supports a wide variety of technologies.
 For each product, individual API guides and documentation are provided.
 Several API types are supported, depending on the product.
 For example, many of the newer technologies have REST APIs, while some of the older collaboration-based products might support XML coding.

 Learning Labs

-DevNet's Learning Labs provide individual labs, learning modules, and learning tracks for coders of all skill levels.
-Developers and students can learn coding basics.
-Network engineers can get more familiar with Software Defined Networking (SDN) and other networking-specific areas.
-Experienced coders can get more in-depth training on Cisco APIs.
+DevNet's Learning Labs provide self-paced tutorials and structured tracks covering Software Defined Networking (SDN) and other networking-specific areas.